Individual Achievement Award at the International School Awards 2019 by ISC Research, London (2019)

 Srinagar: Anu was born and raised in Srinagar; her father was a known photographer who ran a photo studio.
 Even today one can find his portraits spread across the valley.
-The love her parents had for Kashmir, their home, gave them immense strength during the period of militancy.
+The love both her parents had for Kashmir, their home, gave them immense strength during the period of militancy.
 Despite the pleads of many, they never left Kashmir.
 Anu has no memories of her parents ever complaining.
 They lived their lives with strength, love and compassion for everyone.

 New Delhi: Anu's professional journey began in New Delhi where she started as an early years teacher.
 Her career took further shape in the mid 80's when she became Vice Chair of the School Board and Chair of the Parent-Teacher Association at the British School in New Delhi.
 She was instrumental in policy development and worked closely with teachers and administrators in strengthening and developing the overall school culture.
 During her time at the British School, she also worked closely with the New Delhi government and led the negotiation in acquiring an extended piece of land which the school sits on today.
 She simultaneously took charge of the Delhi International Football League (DIFL), which initially only included a handful of schools.
 She transformed the League, expanded its membership and created a thriving football culture in schools across Delhi.